 ●To get a better idea about how to align your project with the three categories, you can use our Awarded Grants Search.
 Starting on the IMLS home page you click on grants at the top of the page and then click on Awarded Grants Search.
-From here you can find "Native Hawaiian Library Services" in Program Categories and then type "2019" into the Fiscal Year and then hit apply.
-For now, all of the grant proposals that were submitted in 2017, 2018, and 2019 that were funded can be found using this search.
-Once you click Apply, you'll find what we call the blurb or a short paragraph for each one and under that blurb, there is a PDF document you can download, which is the Abstract, Proposal Narrative, Schedule of Completion, and Digital Product Form, if any, for each funded project.
+From here you can find "Enhancement" in Program Categories and then type "2019" into the Fiscal Year and then hit apply.
+(I also used Fiscal Year as a sort option, which will be helpful in future years).
+For now, all of the Enhancement grant proposals that were submitted in 2018 and 2019 that were funded can be found using this search.
+Once you click Apply, you'll find a short description for each one and under the description, there is a PDF document you can download, which is the Abstract, Proposal Narrative, Schedule of Completion, and Digital Product Form, if any, for each funded project.

-●We also have sample applications for each category type.
+•We also have sample applications for each category type.
 If you go to Grants and then Click on Apply for a Grant, you will see "Sample Applications."
 When you click on that, a list of sample applications will pop up.
 You have to scroll all the way down and then you will see a sample application for each of the project categories.